zhangbsn-gt/developer.gov.sg/collections/_technologies/analytics/personalisation.md

 layout: layout-page-sidenav
 category: Analytics
 description: >
-  Personalisation is the act of dynamically interpreting an individual's intent and curating tailored experiences that help the individual achieve that intent seamlessly across channels.
+  Personalisation consists of workshops and tools that help agencies better analyse user behaviours and provide tailored experiences to individuals.
 ---
-**What is Personalisation?**
+## **What is Personalisation**
 ============================